 The Sarpy County Sheriff's Office, headed by Sheriff Jeff Davis, is located in Papillion, Nebraska.
 The organization of the office is comprised of the Sheriff, the Chief Deputy, who is next in the chain of command, followed by Division Captains, Lieutenants, Sergeants, Corporals, and Deputies.
 Civilian staff are assigned to the various areas of the office's divisions and units.
-The civilian staff includes booking clerks, vehicle inspectors, court security entry officers, jail nurses, juvenile center staff, support staff, tow lot operators, evidence and property technicians and technical support.
+The civilian staff includes booking clerks, vehicle inspectors, court security entry officers, juvenile center staff, support staff, tow lot operators, evidence and property technicians and technical support.
 The Sarpy County Sheriff's Office staff are assigned in an organizational structure which includes the Road Patrol, Jail, Investigative, Support Services and Administrative Divisions.

 The Road Patrol Division responds to calls for assistance, crime prevention and traffic control.
 The Jail Division has civilian and sworn personnel assigned who run the operation of the county's correctional facility.
 The Investigations Division staff are assigned to follow up on crimes against persons and property, drug investigations, maintain evidence and property and perform polygraphs.
 The Support Services Division includes court security and transportation, juvenile services and the warrants unit.
 The Administrative Division oversees the overall operation of the office and the units within the Administration, which includes Staff Support, Training, Civil Process, Vehicle Inspection, Impound Lot, Crime Prevention and Technical Support Services.

 Sarpy County is located approximately mid-way on the eastern Nebraska border and is surrounded by the Platte River to the west and south, and the Missouri River to the east.
 Sarpy County is just minutes south of Nebraska’s largest city, Omaha, and includes the cities of Bellevue, Papillion, La Vista, Gretna, Springfield, as well as Offutt Air Force Base.
-While Sarpy County is the smallest county in the State of Nebraska with only 241 sq. miles, it has the third largest population with the latest census listed county’s population in 2008 at 150,467.
+While Sarpy County is the smallest county in the State of Nebraska with only 241 sq. miles, it has the third largest population with the latest census listed county’s population estimate in 2013 at 169,331.

 Sarpy County is an ideal community to raise a family with its small town charm yet large city appeal.
 Community attractions include Werner Baseball Park, home to the Omaha Storm Chasers Triple-A Minor League Baseball team, Fontenelle Forest Nature Center, Chalco Hills and Walnut Creek Lake Recreation Parks, historic Olde Towne Bellevue and several shopping centers, golf courses, bike trails, amphitheater and vineyard.
 Several prominent businesses call Sarpy County home; Pay Pal, Cabela’s, Omaha Steaks, ShopKo Distribution Center, Claas of America, Yahoo and Werner Enterprises, to name of few.